nandhini1402-zz/PREDICTING-THE-TERM-DEPOSIT-SUBSCRIPTION/README.md

 # PREDICTING-THE-TERM-DEPOSIT-SUBSCRIPTION
 The dataset contains information about a marketing campaign conducted by a Portuguese banking institution, where the primary method of communication was phone calls.
 The goal of the campaign was to encourage clients to subscribe to a bank term deposit.
+A Portuguese bank has experienced a decline in revenue, which it traced back to a decrease in the frequency of client deposits.
+The bank realizes that term deposits can offer a reliable source of funding by allowing it to hold onto a deposit for a fixed period and invest in higher-yielding financial products.
+To achieve this, the bank plans to identify its existing clients who are most likely to subscribe to term deposits and focus its marketing efforts on them.
+The bank uses various client data, such as demographic information, transaction history, and banking habits, to predict the likelihood of a client subscribing to a term deposit.
+\